brooklynrail/brooklynrail-platform/content/people/alvin-hall-1.md

   and financial educator.
-Alvin created, produced, and hosted the podcast series, _Driving the Green Book_ by Macmillan Podcasts, which received the 2021 Ambie Award for the “Best History Podcast” and the 2021 New York Festivals Gold Award for" Best Narrative Documentary Podcast.”
-His book, also called _Driving the Green Book,_ was published by HarperOne (January 2023).
+Alvin created, produced, and hosted the podcast series, _Driving the Green Book_ by Macmillan Podcasts, which received the 2021 Ambie Award for the “Best History Podcast” and the 2021 New York Festivals Gold Award for \"Best Narrative Documentary Podcast.\" His book, also called _Driving the Green Book,_ was published by HarperOne (January 2023).
   His work in radio includes _The Green Book_ (BBC Radio 4), _Alvin Hall Goes Back to School_ (The Takeaway, PRI with WNYC, winner of a New York Association